AdrienJolly/CycleFlow/README.md

 # CycleFlow

 This is the Python package CycleFlow.
-It implements a method of the same name, which infers proliferative heterogeneity and cell cycle parameters based of thymidine analogue pulse-chase labeling data.
+It implements a method of the same name, which infers proliferative heterogeneity and cell cycle parameters based on thymidine analogue pulse-chase labeling data.
 The method is described in Jolly et al (https://doi.org/10.1101/2020.09.10.291088).

 ### Example